Magnolka-Falcons/Robot-xChallenge-2022/README.md

 # Robot-xChallenge2022

 Robot code prepered fon xChallanege 2022 in Rszeszów.
+You can see some images [here](https://github.com/Magnolka-Falcons/Robot-xChallenge-2022/tree/master/images).

 ## Requirements: